-Web designe can integrate videos in three ways:
+Web design can integrate videos in three ways:

 Storytelling: Using video to narrate corporate stories, highlight products, or display TV ads.
 Those video files are typically featured as part of the user experience.

-The cost effectiveness of video is something left for discussion.
+The cost-effectiveness of the video is something left for discussion.
 Producing a proper video is a more expensive and lengthy process for agencies then organizing a custom photography session.
-On the other hand, nowadays anybody can record decent footage straight from a smart phone.
-It all comes down to having a solid plan, a creative idea and the right message.
+On the other hand, nowadays anybody can record decent footage straight from a smartphone.
+It all comes down to having a solid plan, a creative idea, and the right message.